Policy pursuant to Article 13 of Regulation (EU) 2016/679 of the European Parliament and Council

-- Who will have access to customers’ data, who will store them, and for what purposes will they be used?
+- Who will be authorized to access client details, who will store them and use them, and for what purposes will they be used?

 The US CBP, which is part of the Department of Homeland Security, will have access to your data.
 This body will use it to prevent and fight terrorism and serious criminal actions.

-This data could also be made available, when necessary, to protect the vital interests of passengers or third parties (particularly in the event of significant health risks), or in the context of criminal proceedings, or in other cases provided for by law.
+Moreover, these data can be made accessible, when necessary, to protect the vital interest of passengers or of third parties (particularly in cases of important healthcare risks) or in the framework of penal proceedings or in other cases established by the law

-The US Authorities will also adopt all the appropriate technical and organizational measures to prevent the unauthorized use of the data.
+The U.S. authorities will adopt all appropriate technical and organizational measures to prevent the unauthorized use of these data.

-The US Authorities have undertaken, in principle, not to oppose requests from passengers who wish to receive a copy of the data intercepted in the PNR and stored in their databases.
-Passengers may request the amendment of their data and obtain this when the US CBP or the Transport Security Agency (TSA) deems this request justified and sufficiently proven.
-A negative decision may, however, be subjected to judicial challenge.
+The U.S. authorities have committed, as a rule, not to object to passenger requests to receive a copy of data collected from the PNR and contained in their database.
+Passengers can request their data to be corrected.
+This will be done if the US CBP or Transport Security Agency (TSA) consider the request justified and appropriately explained.
+A negative decision may constitute a matter for judicial proceedings.

-Amendment requests and complaints about the processing of PNR data may be addressed by passengers (either directly or through the data protection authorities in the Member States) to the Privacy Office of the DHS (Freedom of Information Act (FOIA) Program):
+Requests to correct data and complaints about PNR data processing can be made by passengers (either directly or through data protection authorities in the Member States) to the Privacy Office of the DHS (Freedom of Information Act (FOIA) Program):